Shruti99904/Agent-Orchestration-Framework-with-LangChain/README.md

-🧠 Agent Orchestration Framework with LangChain

-📌 Project Overview

-The Agent Orchestration Framework with LangChain is a multi-agent system designed to simulate intelligent, collaborative agents capable of planning, reasoning, tool usage, memory management, and coordinated task execution.
-Built using the LangChain library, this project demonstrates how LLM-powered agent systems can automate moderately complex, multi-step workflows through structured orchestration.
-This project provides hands-on exposure to agent-native system design, focusing on scalable automation, inter-agent communication, and real-world workflow execution.

-🎯 Project Objectives

-Build intelligent agents with planning and execution capabilities Enable collaboration between multiple LLM-powered agents Integrate external tools and APIs into agent workflows Implement short-term and long-term memory for reasoning continuity Automate complex workflows using orchestrated agent interactions Expose automation via REST APIs and a simple frontend interface

-🧩 Key Features
-✅ Single & Multi-Agent Architecture
-🛠 Custom Tool Integration (APIs, Simulations)
-🧠 Individual and Shared Memory Systems
-🔗 Inter-Agent Communication
-🔄 Workflow Orchestration
-🌐 REST API Integration
-💻 Optional Frontend Interface

-🏗️ System Architecture
-User Input
-   ↓
-Agent Orchestrator
-   ├── Research Agent
-   ├── Summarizer Agent
-   ├── Executor Agent
-   ↓
-Memory Systems (Short-term & Long-term)
-   ↓
-Tool & API Integration
-   ↓
-Final Output

-🛠️ Technologies Used

-Python
-LangChain
-LLMs (Real or Simulated)
-Flask / FastAPI (REST API)
-Vector Stores for Memory
-HTML / JavaScript / Streamlit (Frontend)

-📦 Project Modules & Milestones
-🔹 Milestone 1 (Weeks 1–2): Environment Setup & Basic Agent Creation
-Objective:
-Set up the LangChain environment and build a foundational conversational agent.

-Key Tasks:

-Python & LangChain environment setup
-Understanding LLMs, Prompts, Chains, and Agents Connecting to a language model
-Building a basic single-agent prototype
-Creating prompt templates
-Console-based interaction

-Deliverables:
-Functional LangChain setup
-Single-agent conversational system
-Interactive console interface

-🔹 Milestone 2 (Weeks 3–4): Tool Integration & API Calling
-Objective:
-Extend agent capabilities using external tools.

-Key Tasks:
-Understanding LangChain Tool abstraction
-Implementing custom tools (e.g., Calculator, Weather API) Prompt engineering for tool usage
-Tool invocation testing and error handling

-Deliverables:

-Agent with tool-usage capability
-At least two integrated tools
-Demonstrated agent-tool interaction

-🔹 Milestone 3 (Weeks 5–6): Multi-Agent Orchestration & Memory Management
-Objective:
-Enable collaboration between multiple agents with memory-based reasoning.

-Key Tasks:

-Defining agent roles (Researcher, Summarizer, etc.)
-Implementing inter-agent communication
-Adding individual agent memory
-Implementing shared vector-based memory
-Coordinated multi-agent task execution

-Deliverables:

-Fully functional multi-agent system
-Individual & shared memory mechanisms
-Collaborative reasoning and task completion

-🔹 Milestone 4 (Weeks 7–8): Complex Workflow Automation & Evaluation
-Objective:
-Automate real-world workflows and expose them via APIs and UI.

-Key Tasks:

-Designing end-to-end workflows (e.g., Research → Summarize → Email)
-Multi-agent orchestration logic
-REST API development (Flask/FastAPI)
-Frontend UI integration
-Testing, optimization, and documentation

-Deliverables:

-End-to-end automated workflow
-REST API for workflow execution
-Interactive frontend interface
-Complete project documentation

-🧪 Evaluation Criteria
-Milestone	Evaluation Focus
-Milestone 1	Agent setup & prompt response
-Milestone 2	Correct tool usage
-Milestone 3	Multi-agent coordination & memory
-Milestone 4	Complete workflow with API & UI

-📈 Learning Outcomes

-Deep understanding of agent-based AI systems

-Practical experience with LangChain

-Real-world exposure to LLM orchestration

-API & frontend integration skills

-Industry-relevant system design knowledge

-📄 Documentation
-Detailed documentation and usage instructions are provided in the respective milestone folders.

-👩‍💻 Author
-Shruti Nigam
-B.Tech – Electronics & Communication Engineering
-Malaviya National Institute of Technology, Jaipur

-⭐ Acknowledgements

-Infosys Springboard Internship Program

-LangChain Open-Source Community
+Agent-Orchestration Framework with LangChain
+🚀 Project Overview
+This project focuses on the development of a multi-agent orchestration framework designed to automate moderately complex, multi-step workflows.
+By leveraging the LangChain library, the system simulates a team of intelligent agents that collaborate toward a shared objective.
++3

+The framework is built to address cutting-edge challenges in agent-native systems, specifically how to scale LLM-powered task automation through structured coordination.

+🧠 Core Capabilities

+Task Planning & Execution: Agents can autonomously plan their actions and execute them using available tools.
++2

+Tool Invocation: Integration of external APIs to fetch data or perform calculations.
++2

+Dual-Layer Memory: Management of both short-term (individual agent state) and long-term (shared knowledge) memory.
++1

+Agent Communication: Orchestrated interaction protocols allowing agents to work together rather than in isolation.
++1

+🏗 System Architecture
+The framework is divided into modular components to ensure scalability and ease of evaluation.

+1. The Agents
+Agents are defined with specific roles such as "Research Agent" or "Summarizer Agent".
+Each agent is equipped with:

+Prompt Templates: Specialized instructions to guide behavior.

+I/O Logic: Standardized input/output handling for consistency.

+2. The Toolkit
+Agents interact with the world through a suite of integrated tools:
++1

+Standard Tools: Calculators and basic data processing.

+Custom Tools: Mocked or real APIs (e.g., Simulated Weather API) for dynamic data fetching.

+3. Memory & State Management
+To maintain context across complex tasks, the system implements:

+Individual Memory: Uses ConversationBufferMemory to track specific agent interactions.

+Shared Memory: Uses VectorStoreRetrieverMemory to act as a global "scratchpad" for the entire agent group.

+📅 Development Roadmap & Milestones
+Milestone 1: Environment & Foundational Agent (Weeks 1–2)

+Objective: Establish the core environment and build a single-agent prototype.

+Set up Python and LangChain environment.

+Explore core blocks: LLMs, Prompts, and Chains.

+Deliverable: A functional console-based interface for interactive testing.

+Milestone 2: Tool Integration (Weeks 3–4)

+Objective: Enable agents to perform actions beyond text generation.

+Implement LangChain’s Tool abstraction.

+Integrate at least two tools with error handling for API failures.

+Deliverable: Demonstration of an agent successfully invoking external logic.

+Milestone 3: Multi-Agent Orchestration (Weeks 5–6)

+Objective: Enable agent collaboration and reasoning.

+Define agent roles and communication channels.

+Implement individual and shared memory layers.

+Deliverable: A collaborative system where memory updates guide future decision-making.

+Milestone 4: Full Workflow & Deployment (Weeks 7–8)

+Objective: Automate a real-world multi-step task.

+Design a "Research → Summarize → Compose Email" workflow.

+Build a REST API using Flask or FastAPI.

+Create a Frontend UI (Streamlit or HTML/JS).

+Deliverable: A complete, production-ready system with full documentation.

+📊 Evaluation Criteria
+The project is evaluated based on the functional success of each milestone:

+M1: Agent responds accurately to prompt-based queries.

+M2: Agent correctly triggers tools via LangChain toolkit.

+M3: Agents communicate and utilize shared memory for task execution.

+M4: Entire workflow is triggerable via API and visible in the UI.

+🛠 Tech Stack
+Framework: LangChain

+Language: Python

+API: Flask or FastAPI

+Frontend: Streamlit / HTML / JS

+Storage: Vector Databases (for shared memory)